VasilGVasilev/advent-of-code-2023/NB.md

 print(all(x == 0 for x in array)) # Outputs: True
 ```

-13. zip() in python - returns array by pairing their element by their indices:
+13. zip() in Python - returns array by pairing their element by their indices:

 ```sh
 zip([1, 2, 3], [4, 5, 6])